Go Execute the Continuous Improvement Plan!

-OK, so now back to continuous improvement.
-We have been working through the planning phase of CI, and we have communicated the plan, we have developed a clear communication process and we have posted the plan to make it visual.
+We have been working through the planning phase of Continuous Improvement (CI), and we have communicated the plan, we have developed a clear communication process and we have posted the plan to make it visual.
 What’s next?

 We finally get to go to work on the plan!
 This is my favorite part!
 Hopefully, your plan follows a path based on your performance metrics for quality, cost, delivery and safety.
 For each of these groups, you should have pretty well-defined targets such as to improve by 10 percent, reduce by 12 percent, increase by 9 percent, etc. For each metric, you should have a corresponding objective.